What is toxoplasmosis?

 This is the best reason not to feed wild raccoons.
 The feces of an infected raccoon carry millions of roundworm eggs.
 These eggs become infectious in two to four weeks and can survive for years in the environment.
 They are very difficult to kill -- the CDC recommends cleaning contaminated decks or porches with boiling water or a propane flame gun (with proper caution, of course).

-nausea, fatigue, enlarged liver, and symptoms of brain infection (poor coordination, inattention to one's surroundings, loss of muscle control, coma, and/or blindness).
+Symptoms depend on where the roundworms travel in the body.
+They can include nausea, fatigue, enlarged liver, and symptoms of brain infection (poor coordination, inattention to one's surroundings, loss of muscle control, coma, and/or blindness).
 Some infections have been fatal.
 Diagnosis is difficult.
 If you are having symptoms after contact with raccoons, be sure to tell your doctor.
 There is no specific cure, but early treatment can limit the extent of disease.

 Giardia infection.
 This microscopic parasite is the hiker's bane.
 It's one of the main reasons why you should always purify water taken from a stream, no matter how far from civilization you're camping.
 An infected animal sheds Giardia in its feces.
 It can survive for a long time in water and in soil.